 Atherosclerosis, or the hardening of the arteries, is one of the most common forms heart disease in the US.
-This cardiovascular condition occurs as a fatty substance called plaque builds up along the artery walls, and the walls become stiff and less flexible.
+This cardiology condition occurs as a fatty substance called plaque builds up along the artery walls, and the walls become stiff and less flexible.
 Bits of plaque can break off, sending clots into the bloodstream that get stuck along the way and block blood flow.
 Or, a lot of plaque can build up, making it hard for oxygen-rich blood to move through.
-Both situations can cause a life-threatening heart attack or stroke.
+Both cardiology situations can cause a life-threatening heart attack or stroke.

 If you have a heart condition like atherosclerosis in Sacramento, CA or a nearby area, Find a Doctor at your nearest Dignity Health location and schedule an appointment.
 You can also register for one of our heart health classes and events.